NBISweden/module-data-publication-dm-practices/_episodes/01-introduction.md

 * **Accessible** by being put in a resourse that is searchable, and enables easy access via internet
 * **Interoperable** by using standard format and language to represent both the data and its metadata
 * **Reusable** by fulfilling the F, A, and I, and by having a clear and accessible data usage license

+Repositories provides the technical solution to FAIR data.
+Hence, by submitting data to a repository, your data becomes FAIR and you don't have to provide a solution on your own.

 ### What data should be submitted?
 * Raw data: this is the data that comes straight from the instrument, eg RNA sequences in fastq format